copperproducer/junk-counter/README.txt

 USE THIS AT YOUR OWN RISK
+It is possible that this will set off scanners that will ban your account.
+This is mitigated by using only screenshots and no input automation.

+This is a tool that allows you to instantly determine the value of a trade given the parts.
+Set your preferred values for the parts in the GUI.
+Click activate and the program will automatically tell you the value of the trade.
+This MASSIVELY speeds up trades and reduces mental strain.

+Startup takes a while

+ctrl resets the pricing tool

+If you run the price extractor file, it will pull ducat values from the WF wiki.
+Know that some of the values on the wiki are incorrect.
+Use warframe.market to know the correct values.
+Known incorrect values and their correct values:
+Limbo Prime Neuroptics: 100
+Rhino Prime Chassis: 65
+Gauss Prime Blueprint: 25

+Ducat values can be editted using MS Excel, Pycharm, or any other program that can edit CSV files.

 Ask chatgpt for instructions if needed

+Instructions:
 Install Tesseract on PC to your C drive
-The counter looks for 'C:\Program Files\Tesseract-OCR\tesseract.exe'
+The tool looks for 'C:\Program Files\Tesseract-OCR\tesseract.exe'

-Add tesseract to path
+Add tesseract to path during install or add it manually later.

-install pytorch
+Install CUDA Toolkit 12.3. and cuDNN library.
+Use the latest version of these if a new version is out.

-install CUDA Toolkit 12.3. and cuDNN library or whatever is up to date. to improve performance massively. takes load off CPU and uses GPU efficiently instead. or don't to save about 500mb of RAM at the cost of big CPU usage
+This is optional but improves performance massively.
+It takes load off CPU and uses GPU instead, which is much faster. or don't do this to save about 500mb of RAM at the cost of big CPU usage.

-To create the .exe,
+To create the .exe...

-open pycharm
+Open pycharm or your preferred IDE
-open this folder as a project
+Open this folder as a project
-create a venv for this if necessary open main.py open terminal
+Create a venv for this if necessary
-run:
+Open main.py
+Open terminal
+Run:
 .\venv\Scripts\activate
-run:
+Run:
-pip install -r requirements.txt test it by running the main.py file in pycharm
+pip install -r requirements.txt pip install the appropriate and latest version of pytorch manually Test the program by running the main.py file in pycharm
-run:
+Run:
-pyinstaller --icon=ducat_icon.png --onefile --name="Prime Junk Counter" main.py
+pyinstaller --onefile --name="Prime Junk Counter" main.py
-it will take a while
+It will take a while
-the .exe will be in the dist folder move the .exe to the main project folder (unknown if necessary) use shortcut to access .exe (preferred but possibly not necessary) or press windows key and search for prime junk counter after running .exe
+The .exe will be in the dist folder
+Move the .exe to the main project folder (unknown if necessary) Use shortcut to access .exe (preferred but possibly not necessary) or press windows key and search for prime junk counter after running .exe

-ctrl is reset counter

-If it is lagging, don't click multiple times because it will remember that... maybe

-Startup takes a while

-Slot position settings might not save so remember what you put in.
-Try some testing to see what happens.
-Idk what happens.

-If you run the price extractor file, it will pull ducat values from the WF wiki.
-Know that some of the values are incorrect.
-Ducat values can be editted using MS Excel, Pycharm, or any other program that can edit CSV files.

-List of actual values for known incorrect values:
-Rhino Prime Chassis: 65